You can program your own highly effective circuit-training workouts for your living room, backyard patio, or gym. Here’s what you need.

 However, every now and then, I’ll workout without music or podcasts.

-The reason I do that is because exercising without wearing earbuds is a different experience.
+The reason I do that is that exercising without wearing earbuds is a different experience.

 Without earbuds, you focus differently, you make different choices, and it teaches you to rely on something internal for motivation instead of external.